 Being a climber means you’ve overcome many hurdles.
 They are typically physical hurdles but often mental as well.
 The fear of falling, also known as ‘basiphobia,’ is one such hurdle and not uncommon in the climbing community.
-We wrote this article to help you overcome this fear.
+We wrote this article to help you overcome fear of falling.

 The first thing you should know is that you entirely can conquer it.
 You are stronger than your fear.
 However, we cannot promise that we will be able to cure you in just these few hundred words.
 Still, this article aims to set you off on the path towards living free of fear.